 “Persons with disabilities include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others” (UNCRPD, 2006, p.
 4).

-Inclusion is treating the person with disability with dignity and respect.
+Inclusion is not about the person with disability fitting in and meeting society’s norms.

-Inclusion is respecting the right of a person with disability to make her/his own decisions.
+Inclusion is respecting the right of a person with a disability to make her/his own decisions.